alexchebotarsky/social/README.md

   presumably due to high load.
 All of the documentation that is related to `mastodon.social`, also true for `techhub.social`, so I assumed them to be equal for this project.

+### OpenAPI

+`social-media-aggregator` has OpenAPI documentation hosted under `localhost:8000/docs`, explaining the API for querying the aggregated posts.